serhat-yildiz/pluggedin-app/app/(sidebar-layout)/(container)/mcp-playground/README.md

 # MCP Playground

-The MCP Playground allows you to test your MCP servers with LangChain integration.
-This feature converts MCP servers into LangChain tools and creates an agent that can use these tools based on natural language instructions.
+The MCP Playground is a testing environment for MCP (Model Control Protocol) servers.
+It allows you to connect to multiple MCP servers and interact with them through a chat interface powered by LLMs like Claude or GPT.

 ## Getting Started